equinixmetal-archive/docs-packet-legacy/guides/03-kubernetes/01-running-k8s-on-packet.md

 * [Platform9](https://platform9.com): Packet works closely with Platform9, a managed cloud provider, to enable users with Kubernetes, Openstack, and Serverless solutions.
 * [Cloud66](https://www.cloud66.com/): London-based Cloud66 offers a managed Kubernetes container service called Maestro, which is tested against Packet.
 * [RedHat OpenShift](https://www.openshift.com/): OpenShift is an open source container application platform by Red Hat based on the Kubernetes container orchestrator for enterprise app development and deployment.

-## Kubernetes at Packet

-A number of projects developed by us, and our community, specifically tailored for the Packet platform are available, using common tooling like [Terraform](terraform.io) and [Ansible](https://www.ansible.com/), on our [Github](https://github.com/packethost) organization:

-* [Kubernetes BGP](https://github.com/packet-labs/kubernetes-bgp): Kubernetes on Packet using Calico and MetalLB.
-* [Multi-architecture Kubernetes](https://github.com/packet-labs/packet-multiarch-k8s-terraform): Deploy Kubernetes on Packet for ARM, x86, and GPU nodes.
-* [Packet K3s](https://github.com/packet-labs/packet-k3s): Run K3s on Packet.
-* [Rook on Bare Metal](https://github.com/packet-labs/Rook-on-Bare-Metal-Workshop): Workshop for running [Rook.io](https://rook.io) cloud-native storage on Bare Metal clusters.
-* [Packet Helm Charts](https://github.com/packet-labs/helm-charts): Helm Charts for Packet platform clusters.

 ## Community